Treatment for Psychotic Disorders

 Treating Psychotic Disorders

 Psychotic disorders can effectively be treated through a combination of medications and psychotherapy.
-Talking with one of our Orange County psychiatrists can help you diagnose your condition and develop an effective treatment plan.
+Talking with an Orange County psychiatrist can help you diagnose your condition and develop an effective treatment plan.

 Medications — may be first-line treatments for psychotic-related disorders.
 These medications often aim at balancing neurotransmitters like serotonin and dopamine to prevent delusions and hallucinations.